-What Medications Are Used to Treat Alzheimer's Disease?
+What Medications Are Used to Treat Cognitive Symptoms of Alzheimer's Disease?

 Alzheimer's disease is an irreversible brain disorder that progressively impairs memory and cognition.
 It causes plaques and tangles in the brain, as well as destroys nerve cell communication.1 Treating Alzheimer’s disease is multi-pronged, and involves managing behavioral symptoms, providing supportive care, and helping maintain mental functioning and slowing of symptoms.
 Medication can be one of these treatments.